 - Aside from this current period, what was your longest period of sobriety, if any, in the past?

-My job is to remind you how much preparation we have done up to that point, and that there is no reason to be nervous, because we are going in to tell the truth about your recovery,
+who handle over 200 license appeals per year, my team and I know how nervous a person can be as they think about their upcoming driver's license hearing.
+A key part of our job is to remind you how much preparation we have done up to that point, and that there is no reason to be nervous, because we are going in to tell the truth about your recovery,